leonardoalva98/lalvarino_resume/docs/index.md

 __Liberty LLC__, Island Park, ID

 - Clean and preprocess data sets to ensure quality for analysis.
-- Develop dashboards reporting for KPIs for both operations and finance.
+- Develop Power BI dashboards reporting for KPIs for both operations and finance.
 - Provide technical assistance to resort staff and guests regarding website functionality, online booking systems, and other IT-related issues.